aphrc-dswb/.github/profile/README.md

-# Hello👋, this is The Data Science Without Borders (DSWB) Project's GitHub Organisation
+# Welcome to The Data Science Without Borders (DSWB) Project's GitHub Organisation!👋

-Here you will find different GitHub repositories with resources to support and manage projects under the DSWB Project.
+In this GitHub organisation, you will find different GitHub repositories with resources to support and manage projects under the DSWB Project.

-When creating new repositories, please ensure that your project repository is related to DSWB.
+When creating new repositories, please ensure your project repository is related to DSWB.

-Welcome!
-Now that you are here, here are a few things to note so you know you are on the right track.
+Here are a few things to note so you know you are on the right track.

 **Your Checklist:**